phetsims/function-builder/doc/equation-formats.md

 The simplified format is equivalent to slope-intercept.

+Cards always show the righthand side of the slope-intercept equation.

 | Builder contains... | "Simplify" unchecked | "Simplify" checked |
 | ------------- | ------------- | ------------- |
 - 3 - 2	| y = x - 5 | y = x - 5 |